githubtraining/react-course/course-details.md

 So why did you decide to click and join this course?
 Ideally, you are a learner who:

 - Understands HTML tags
-- Understands classes and methods in Javascript
+- Understands classes and methods in JavaScript
-- Understands git and GitHub
+- Understands Git and GitHub

 If you understand the topics above, you can start learning modern frontend development with React!